LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/prevent-consumer-interruptions.md

     **Default value**: BLANK_MESSAGE

     {: .important}
-    If you want to customize the timeout period or bot message, you must add all three variables.
-In this case of customization, you can use the default values or specify your own values, but not a mix of both.
+    If you want to customize the timeout period or bot message, you must add all three variables, including the variable for enablement.

 3. [Link the environment to the bot](conversation-builder-environment-variables.html#link-environment-variables-to-a-bot) if it isn’t already linked.

 ### Disabling the behavior

-To prevent the consumer’s context from changing inadvertently, LivePerson recommends that you keep this behavior enabled.
-However, you can disable it if you want.
+To ensure the best consumer experience, LivePerson recommends that you keep this behavior enabled.
+However, you can disable it.

 To disable the behavior: